The author is a guitarist and bassist with over 35 years of experience as a musician.

-In every review where I talk about a Schecter guitars I rant and rave about what great quality they are for the price.
+In every review where I talk about Schecter guitars I rant and rave about what great quality they are for the price.
 This is always the first thing I think of, and every Schecter guitar or bass I have ever played struck me as an instrument that ought to cost more than the price tag said.

 There are a few Schecter models that could have stood in for this shootout, but the Hellraiser is a model with some varied options and designs, including a cool Solo 6 body style that compares favorably to the EC-1000 above.
 But we’re going to look at a more basic Hellraiser, the C-1 that started it all.

 While this is a guitar built for the dark tones of modern metal, it has some flexibility to it too.
-The active EMG 81tw/89R pickup set has coil tap through push/pull volume knobs, making for a wider array of possible sounds.
+The active EMG 81tw/89R pickup set has a coil tap through push/pull volume knobs, making for a wider array of possible sounds.

 The Floyd Rose is again a 1000 model, but overall the hardware here is high quality.
-(Note: Schecter’s website says the bridge is a Floyd Rose 1000, but some sources, possibly earlier models, claim it has a FR Original.
+(Note: Schecter’s website says the bridge is a Floyd Rose 1000, but some sources, possibly earlier models, claim it has an FR Original.
 As always, check the details before you buy!)
 The binding and Goth inlays on the fretboard look great too.

 - What I like: I love the look of Schecter C-1 style guitars.
 They’re both classy and modern and have a great feel about them.

 - What I don’t like: Like the Jackson, this guitar would be even better with a Floyd Rose Original bridge.
-In fact, I’d probably go with the tune-o-matic and string through body option here.
+In fact, I’d probably go with the tune-o-matic and string-through-body option here.

 - What other people are saying: I have to tell you, I had trouble digging up legitimate negative comments about this guitar.
 The worst I could find was a few complaints of lack of sustain, which is common in guitars with floating tremolos.